 Ekran system – user action monitoring solution to meet compliance

-One of such affordable user action monitoring solutions that can make compliance easier for both SMB and large enterprises is Ekran System.
-Flexible licensing scheme, that Ekran System uses, is specifically designed to make deployment cost-effective for businesses of any size, with the cost of Standard license being based only on the number of monitored endpoints.
-It provides an easy deployment and maintenance, without any need to make changes to your existing infrastructure.
+One of such affordable user action monitoring solutions that can make compliance easier for enterprises is Ekran System.
+Flexible licensing scheme, that Ekran System uses, is specifically designed for deployment of any size, with the cost of Standard license being based only on the number of monitored endpoints.
+It provides an easy scalable deployment and maintenance, without any need to make changes to your existing infrastructure.

 Ekran System helps users meet PCI, HIPAA, SOX, NERC, FISMA, GLBA, FFIEC and FERPA IT security requirements when it comes to monitoring user actions.
 It can be installed on every endpoint that needs to be monitored, or on a single jump server, thus monitoring every connection routed through it.
 While the former allows to gather more information on each individual session, the latter may allow for even more cost-effective deployment.